NorthernMan54/homebridge-alexa/README.md

 <!--te-->

-# New features with Version 2
+# Features

+* Support for Light Bulbs, Switches and outlets
-* Support for color bulbs
+* Support for Color Light Bulbs and Colour Temperature of white Light bulbs
-* Support for Window coverings/blinds ( As Alexa doesn't support window coverings I'm using a light bulb)
+* Support for Fans (As Alexa doesn't support Fans coverings I'm using Other)
-* Support for Garage Doors ( As Alexa doesn't support Garage Doors I'm using a light bulb)
+* Support for Window coverings/blinds (As Alexa doesn't support window coverings I'm using Other)
-* Support for Temperature Sensors
+* Support for Garage Doors
+* Support for Temperature, Contact and Motion Sensors.
+Also supports sending real time updates from these sensors to Alexa, for use in routines.
 * Support for Fan2 aka Dyson fans
-* Support for Valves, Sprinklers and Shower Heads
+* Support for Valves, Sprinklers and Shower Heads (As Alexa doesn't support these, they are Other)
 * Support for more than 100 accessories
 * Support for generation 2 Echo's and other Alexa devices not supported with the original version
-* Support for the color temperature of white bulbs
 * Support for Speakers ( Tested with homebridge-yamaha-home and homebridge-http-irblaster )
 * Support for Apple TV ( Supports homebridge-apple-tv )
 * Support Spotify playback controls via homebridge-yamaha-home